How I built my dividend portfolio – and how you can too

 Why don’t you just own dividend ETFs?

 With all this talk about individual stock selection and holding some indexed ETF products, then why don’t I just own dividend ETFs?
-Great question and I’ve answered this a few times on my site, most notably in this post.

 To summarize here are the key reasons why I don’t own Canadian dividend ETFs at this time: